Notes:

 An early scientific calculator with a fluorescent display.

-According to this Vintage Calculators page site (link valid
+According to this Vintage Calculators page site (link validated

 calculator, CASIO's very first hand-held scientific calculator, with 10